tangentsoft/pidp8i/README.md

 ### Patches

-After the baseline disk image is created, `mkos8` makes a copy of it as `os8v3d-patched.rk05` and applies a [carefully selected set of official DEC patches][os8p] to it unless you give the `--disable-os8-patches` configuration option.
-The IF=0 and IF=7 boot options boot from the patched disk unless you give that option.
+The build process creates a baseline disk image called `v3d-dist.rk05`.
+This is considered a read-only master.
+Then a copy is made called `v3d.rk05`.
+This is the default OS/8 rk05 image assigned to the IF=0 and IF=7 boot options.

+In keeping with the standards of good systm management this image incorporates all mandatory patches, as well as optional patches appropriate to proper operation of the system.
+For details on the available patches, the selection criteria, and information about other optional patches see the [OS/8 system patches][os8p] document.

 [bdt2]:  https://tangentsoft.com/pidp8i/file/media/os8/al-4712c-ba-os8-v3d-2.1978.tu56
 [cl]:    https://tangentsoft.com/pidp8i/doc/trunk/ChangeLog.md